Math and Science Scholars Loan Repayment Program

 - be certified under the Texas Education Code, Subchapter B, Chapter 21, or under a probationary teaching certificate, to teach mathematics or science in a Texas public school;

 - have secured an employment contract as a full-time classroom teacher to teach mathematics or science in a Title I school at the time of application for enrollment in the program; and

-- submit a completed application, including an official transcript from the institution from which the applicant graduated, to the Texas Higher Education Coordinating Board (THECB) by Dec.
-15, 2016.
+- submit a completed application, including an official transcript from the institution from which the applicant graduated, to the Texas Higher Education Coordinating Board (THECB).